Difficult Conversations

 Crucial Conversations

-Crucial Conversations teaches how to stay honest, calm, and useful when the conversation matters, people disagree, and emotions are strong.
+Crucial Conversations teaches readers how to stay candid, calm, and collaborative when stakes are high, opinions differ, and emotions make ordinary communication habits unreliable.

 One-Sentence Answer

-Crucial Conversations teaches how to stay honest, calm, and useful when the conversation matters, people disagree, and emotions are strong.
+Crucial Conversations teaches readers how to stay candid, calm, and collaborative when stakes are high, opinions differ, and emotions make ordinary communication habits unreliable.

 What The Book Is About